 Recently, Renoult & Mendelson expanded the framework of sensory drive to include efficient information processing as an explanation for complex signal design5.
 Efficiency describes the transmission of information at low metabolic cost.
 The expanded sensory drive framework posits that the neural circuitry underlying sensory perception is tuned to efficiently process habitat-specific features, and that this specialization can lead to preferences for particular visual patterns, as might be displayed by a potential mate.
 This hypothesis is grounded in information theory7, specifically the efficient processing hypothesis of Horace Barlow8.
 Action potentials are metabolically expensive, and neural systems reduce metabolic expenditure by reducing the number of action potentials required for signal processing9.
 This reduction is accomplished by leveraging the statistical redundancies in sensory stimuli to create a “sparse” neurological representation (or code); that is, for any given stimulus, relatively few neurons are active at any given time, and those active neurons are highly tuned to the redundant (regular) features of the perceptual environment10.
 Visual information in particular contains a great deal of statistical redundancy, or regularity, that visual systems have adapted to efficiently process11–13.
 Similar adaptations for efficiency have also been shown in auditory and olfactory processing14,15.

 The field of human empirical aesthetics uses Barlow's efficient processing hypothesis to explain why humans find certain visual stimuli, like works of art, more appealing than others16.
 A number of studies have found that humans prefer, and find more pleasurable, images that are more efficiently processed17–19.
 In parallel, other studies have shown that visual art has fractal-like statistics similar to natural scenes, whereas less aesthetic images, such as those of laboratory objects (i.e. spectrometers, lab benches, etc...) do not.
 Psychologists hypothesize that people prefer art with the spatial statistics of natural scenes because our brains have evolved to efficiently process them20–24.
 Results from cognitive psychology therefore suggest a processing bias rooted in the reward (pleasure) of efficient information processing5,25.
-Renoult and Mendelson hypothesize that this processing bias is not limited to humans, predicting that other animals should also prefer the fractal-like statistics of their habitats, and that this preference could help explain the evolution and diversification of complex animal signal patterns5.
+Renoult and Mendelson hypothesized that this processing bias is not limited to humans, predicting that other animals should also prefer the fractal-like statistics of their habitats, and that this preference could help explain the evolution and diversification of complex animal signal patterns5.

-To date, psychological studies of efficient processing have considered natural scenes to be homogeneous, disregarding potential variation between habitats.
+To date, most psychological studies of efficient processing have considered natural scenes to be homogeneous, disregarding potential variation between habitats.
 However, other studies have shown that habitats can differ significantly in spatial statistics, and specifically in the statistics that measure visual redundancies26,27.
 Such studies quantify the intuitive: an image of the forest understory, with highly repeating vertical contrast (trees), will have different spatial statistics than an image of a desert, or a beach.
 Thus, organisms occupying habitats with different spatial redundancies are predicted to have environment-dependent differences in visual processing.
 In keeping with a hypothesis of sensory drive, these processing differences could lead to environment-dependent differences in pattern preferences, with the most efficiently processed (and thus preferred) environments being those inhabited by a given perceiver or by its ancestors.
 A hypothesis of signal diversification based on processing bias therefore predicts that the spatial statistics of complex visual signals whose function is attraction, as in courtship, will match those of the local habitat5.
 Here, we test that prediction in a diverse genus of freshwater fish with complex visual courtship signals.